Dannikiskov/uav_surveillance/README.md

 * Able to use host as hypervisor for Android phone emulation
 * your own personal google API key in order for google maps to function inside the emulation

-If these requirements are met follow step A and B in Simulated front end and replace step C with opening the app on the emulated android phone, place markers and press 'Done'.
+If these requirements are met follow steps 1 and 2, A and B in Simulated front end and replace step C with opening the app on the emulated android phone, place markers and press 'Done'.